bvinoth186/notes/AWS.md

   - encryption at rest cannot be done during mounting. it can be done only during craetion.
 - Performance Mode
   - General purpose - recommended for most file system, low latency
-  - Max I/O - recommended for tens or hundreds or thousands of EC2 sharing EFS. slightly higher latency. big data
+  - Max I/O
+    - recommended for tens or hundreds or thousands of EC2 sharing EFS. slightly higher latency. big data
+	- higher latency, throughput, highly parallel (big data, media processing)
 - Throughput mode
   - Provisioned - can configure specific throughput irrespective of EFS data size
   - Bursting - throughput on EFS scales as file system grows